Differentiable Safe Controller Design through Control Barrier Functions: Abstract

 \section{Abstract}

 Learning-based controllers, such as neural network (NN) controllers, can show high empirical performance but lack formal safety guarantees.
 To address this issue, control barrier functions (CBFs) have been applied as a safety filter to monitor and modify the outputs of learning-based controllers in order to guarantee the safety of the closed-loop system.
 However, such modification can be myopic with unpredictable long-term effects.
-In this work, we propose a safe-by-construction NN controller which employs differentiable CBF-based safety layers, and investigate the performance of safe-by-construction NN controllers in learning-based control.
-Specifically, two formulations of controllers are compared: one is projection-based and the other relies on our proposed set-theoretic parameterization.
+In this work, we propose a safe-by-construction NN controller which employs differentiable CBF-based safety layers and relies on a set-theoretic parameterization.
+We compare the performance and computational complexity of the proposed controller and an alternative projection-based safe NN controller in learning-based control.
 Both methods demonstrate improved closed-loop performance over using CBF as a separate safety filter in numerical experiments.